The Laurel City Council last night unanimously approved an ordinance to repeal a highly contested election law.

 But officials said they were only trying to protect the municipality from corruption that has Prince George’s County government in the past.

 Before the vote on Monday evening, Mayor Craig A. Moe thanked the local chapter of the NAACP for bringing its concerns to the city.

 The repeal created a modified law that removed the provisions about criminal backgrounds but it now requires any elected official to leave office immediately after being convicted of a crime.
-The language would close a gray area in state law that allowed former county Councilwoman Leslie Johnson to stay on the council weeks after pleading guilty to destroying evidence in a corruption case.
+The language would close a gray area in state law that allowed former county Councilwoman Leslie Johnson to weeks after to destroying evidence in a corruption case.

 NAACP branch president Bob Ross, who spoke at the meeting, applauded the repeal and new ordinance as a model that should be adopted throughout the state.